Joe Schmidt ‘surprised’ at Joey Carbery’s move to Munster

 Joey Carbery will be changing the blue of Leinster for the red of Munster.
 Photograph: Billy Stickland/Inpho

-Irish coach Joe Schmidt confirmed that Joey Carbery will play his rugby with Munster next season.
-Speaking before the Irish team travels to Australia for a three match tour, Schmidt said he was as “surprised” as anyone at Carbery’s move and that he did not have any hand in persuading the 22-year-old to leave Leinster.
+Ireland coach Joe Schmidt confirmed that Joey Carbery will play his rugby with Munster next season.
+Speaking before the Ireland team travels to Australia for a three-match tour, Schmidt said he was as “surprised” as anyone at Carbery’s move and that he did not have any hand in persuading the 21-year-old to leave Leinster.

 “It’s new news to me,” said Schmidt.
 “I haven’t had time to digest it personally.
 It’s a decision Joey has taken a bit of time over.
 It doesn’t seem to have affected his performances any.
 I think he’s played very well.